 If you're looking for something fun to do just for the day, or if you want to take a specific skill to the next level, you can get a lot out of a private lesson.
 Choose between a handbuilding lesson (with skills such as pinching, coiling, paddling, altering, slab, etc,) or a pottery wheel lesson, and focus your attention on the skills you want to learn.
 Private lessons make great gifts too!

-If you can't find a time on our online schedule, contact the studio directly to see if we can accommodate your schedule.
+-If you can't find a time on our online schedule, contact the studio directly to see if we can accommodate you.

-"Alexis was the teacher who brought everything together for me.
+"Lex was the teacher who brought everything together for me.
 I’d had some good teachers previously but still had problems getting reliable results with some of the basics of wheel throwing.
-Alexis provided me clear, precise, and comprehensive instruction that helped me to understand exactly what I was doing at the wheel, and by applying her advice, my problems were solved!
-Alexis is also funny, generous, and highly supportive.
+Lex provided me clear, precise, and comprehensive instruction that helped me to understand exactly what I was doing at the wheel, and by applying her advice, my problems were solved!
+Lex is also funny, generous, and highly supportive.
 She is an enthusiastic force of creativity in the community and provides true inspiration for growth as a ceramic artist!"

 -Elizabeth Phelps Meyer